-Disability Allowance - Rehabilitative Work - Assessment of Earnings Income from rehabilitative work is assessed as follows.
+Disability Allowance - Rehabilitative Work - Assessment of Earnings

+Income from rehabilitative work is assessed as follows.
 The first €120 per week will not affect the Disability Allowance payment.
 Earnings between €120 and €350 are assessed at 50%.
 Income over €350 is fully assessed euro for euro - for example:

-Incor ne from rehabilitative work = €200

-Reha bilitative earnings disregard = €120

-Bala nce = €80

-Actu al assessable income from employment = € 40

-Resu It - DA payment will be reduced by = € 40 per week
+Income from rehabilitative work = €200 Rehabilitative earnings disregard = €120 Balance = €80 Actual assessable income from employment = € 40 Sliding scale value of assessable income = € 37.50 Result - DA payment will be reduced by = € 37.50 per week

-Disability Alowance - Returning to Work
+Disability Allowance - Returning to Employment